-Prizes are presented annually at CIT Graduation Celebration events.
+Prizes are presented annually at CIT celebration of student achievement events.
 The following prizes are available for graduates.
 Students who completed their program requirements in the previous year are eligible to be considered for the prizes and Colleges are invited to nominate graduates who meet the prize criteria.

 - Rotary Club of Canberra City Prize (2 Prizes)

 - Rotary Club of Canberra - Weston Creek Prizes